Mintbase/Grants-Program/applications/DipoleOracle.md

 **Dipole Oracle**

 Due to large amount of onchain-offchain data interaction involved in the distributed energy scenario, together with its fragmented nature, there caused  massive data interoperability in the reality.
-However Dipole is developing an independent Substrate-based blockchain on the Polkadot network (DipoleOracle), which records all stages of the energy industry and inter-operators with other systems.
+However Dipole is developing an independent Substrate-based blockchain on the Mintbase network (DipoleOracle), which records all stages of the energy industry and inter-operators with other systems.

 DipoleOracle connects Dipole chain and offline electrical hardware, ensure the safety and accuracy of  offline power usage and transaction data, make them applicable for blockchain use.
-Which can enrich  the ecosystem of Substrate and Polkadot, and bring  the  revolution of clean energy ecology in whole society.
+Which can enrich  the ecosystem of Substrate and Mintbase, and bring  the  revolution of clean energy ecology in whole society.

 DipoleOracle  includes four key components: Operator, GoodsOracle, PayOracle and Collector.
 The whole system provides the feeding and collecting of energy generation/consumption and transaction data.